Robert Ervin Howard (January 22, 1906 - June 11, 1936) was a writer and poet from Texas.

 His most well-known creation is Conan the Barbarian, a character that has greatly overshadowed his creator.

-Howard committed suicide with a gun at the age of 30, after his ailing mother fell into an irrecoverable coma and he was told she'd never wake again (she died shortly after).
+Howard committed suicide with a gun at the age of 30, after his ailing mother fell into an irrecoverable coma and he was told she would never wake again.
+She died shortly after.

 Notable characters created by Howard include (sorted by approximate internal chronology):